orlawalsh/candle-queen/README.md

 The breakdown of the site structure is as follows:

-* Home Page -
+* Home Page - index.html:
+  - Provides an overview of the company and the products.
+  - A section with information about our giftboxes and link to giftbox page to explore further.
+  - A section with information about our products and link to products page to explore further
+  - A testimonial section with reviews from current customers to build trust in the brand.
-* Product Page -
+* Product Page - products.html:
+  - Displays product images and names of all products available.
-* Giftbox Page -
+* Giftbox Page - giftbox.html
+  - Displays giftbox images and names to promote the upcoming products.
-* About Us Page -
+* About Us Page - about.html
+  - Displays information about the company.
+  - Displays images of the owners behind the brand.
-* Contact Us Page -
+* Contact Us Page - contact.html
+  - Consists of a contact form, google maps and other location/contact information.

 ## Skeleton